Your Rankings Have Dropped – 10 Things to Do Now

-Whether your organic search rankings are in free fall or you observe a minor position loss on a secondary keyword, no one likes to see a drop.

-Though fluctuations are inevitable, especially in the face of Google’s rolling real-time algorithm updates, it’s never good news when your search rankings start trending in the wrong direction.
+Fluctuations are inevitable (after all, as Google reminds us, they make updates every day), but it’s never good news when your search rankings start trending in the wrong direction.

-How can you keep a dip from becoming a nosedive into organic search obscurity?
+If you see your rankings take a dive – either when you check the SERPs, or search console, or some other rank monitoring software – don’t panic.

 Proactive, attentive troubleshooting can help rescue your rankings and get the needle moving in the right direction.